Home

 A few things to consider in debt settlement

-Most creditors have a 6 month period to try and collect the balance or work out some kind of deal.
+Most creditors (the original lender) have a 6 month period to try and collect the balance or work out some kind of deal.
 Then the account will be charged off and move over to a collection agency.
 Then the real harassment begins.
-AND you can be in line for possibly being sued over the amount.

-So if you know the law (and they are hoping you don't) you can challenge them on that.
+If you know the law (and they are hoping you don't) you can challenge them on that.

 If you have many cards that you are trying to settle the best bet would be to settle the highest one and the most you can in that first 6 month period.